Slow Cooker Mashed Potatoes - the most delicious easy mashed potatoes, right from your slow cooker to save space on busy Holiday dinners!

 - 2 cups water

-- ½ cup Tbsp heavy cream or greek yogurt
+- ยฝ cup Tbsp heavy cream or Greek yogurt

-- 2 tbsp garlic powder, optional or 5 garlic cloves, roasted and diced
+- 2 tbsp garlic powder or 5 garlic cloves diced and sauteed

 Instructions